Aaditya231/Custom_knowledge_trained_chatgpt/README.md

 # Custom_knowledge_trained_chatgpt

 I am using in-context learning in order to train chatgpt on custom data that can be anything related to your organization or any text data in general
-I used gpt-3.5-turbo model which is the same model chatgpt is trained on We can have our ChatGPT based chatbot, output the correct answers to user questions, even though the answers to these questions were not included in the chatbots/ChatGPT’s training data.
+I used gpt-3.5-turbo model which is the same model chatgpt is trained on.<p></p>
+We can have our ChatGPT based chatbot, output the correct answers to user questions, even though the answers to these questions were not included in the chatbots/ChatGPT’s training data.

 # To train it on your data: